loveencounterflow/intervoke/README.md

   implementationally simpler than literal translations (eg. in `isa.empty_list x`, it will be simpler to check first for `Array.isArray x`, then for `x.length is 0` instead of dealing with the different ways that emptiness can be detected in JS (`x.length`, `x.size`, ...))
+* **[–]** can we use instance as the cache instead of using a seperate one?
+Then one could check for `target` having the property and just return it when found.
+Maybe use a map or set to simplify lookups.

 ## Is Done